There are so many good golf games to play, most of which have rules that make betting easy, too.

 The rules of Wolf

-This is a points-based, individual game you can play with four players.
+This is a points-based, individual game you can play with three or four players.

 Before the round starts, a batting order is determined that the players stick to regardless of score.
 Each player gets to be Wolf four times, with the player in last place in points usually afforded the right to be the Wolf for the final two holes.